RodgerOliver/ethical-hacking/README.md

 [Airgeddon](https://github.com/v1s1t0r1sh3r3/airgeddon)

 `apt-get install firmware-atheros`

 # Network

 A network is a group of devices that can communicate with each other.
-Generally these devices are computer, celphones and printers.
+Generally, these devices are computers, cellphones, and printers.
 They can transfer data between them and access the internet through the router.
-The router, or access point (AP) is the only device on the network that can access the web, and it is the only one visible outside of the network.
+The router or access point (AP) is the only device on the network that can access the web, and it is the only one visible outside of the network.
 To communicate with the devices the information is sent as packets.
-In the network, devices ensure that the packet is been sent to the right destination by adding the source and the destination
+In the network, devices ensure that the packet is been sent to the right destination by adding the source and the destination MAC.
-MAC.

 ## MAC Address

-MAC Address stands for Media Access
-Control and is an unique and permanent number assigned by the manufacturer for each network interface.
+MAC Address stands for Media Access Control and is a unique and permanent number assigned by the manufacturer for each network interface.
 It specifies the brand and the model of the device.
 Because it is a unique number it can be traced.
 To to be anonymous it is a good idea to change the MAC.

 * Get the interface down
   * `ifconfig wlan0 down`